jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

-Note the real detection of the car on the right is much warmer than the false detection on the left.
+Note the real detection of the car on the right in the heat map image is much warmer than the false detection on the left.
 The false detection is removed via thresholding.
 We used a double ended queue for combining heat maps from consecutive frames

 ```python
 # Initialize